 A picture is worth a thousand words.
 Let’s start with a diagram of the cardioid microphone polar pattern:

 Note that the “acceptance angle” can also be defined as the angle before sensitivity drops by 3 dB.
-In which case, the standard cardioid would have a 120° angle of acceptance while the supercardioid would exhibit an angle of acceptance of roughly 100°.
+In which case, the standard cardioid would have a 120° angle of acceptance while the supercardioid would exhibit an acceptance angle of roughly 100°.

 The rear lobe of sensitivity is typically attenuated enough that it won’t over define the sounds entering from the rear of the mic.
 However, it’s critical to note that this lobe exists.